EggsLeggs/algobounty/README.md

 ### LocalNet (Development)

-The current setup is configured for LocalNet development.
-To deploy to TestNet or MainNet:
+The current setup is only configured for LocalNet development.
+Testnet and Mainnet deployments are not supported yet.

-1. Update environment variables
-2. Deploy contracts to target network
-3. Update frontend configuration
-4. Set up proper USDC asset references

-### Production Considerations

-- Set up proper GitHub webhook secrets
-- Use production-grade wallet providers
-- Implement proper error handling and logging
-- Set up monitoring and analytics
-- Consider gas optimization for smart contracts

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

-## 🙏 Acknowledgments

-- Algorand Foundation for the AlgoKit framework
-- Algorand community for support and feedback
-- GitHub for the platform integration

-## 📞 Support

-For questions or support:

-- Create an issue in the repository
-- Join the Algorand Discord
-- Check the AlgoKit documentation

 ---